awsdocs/amazon-opensearch-service-developer-guide/doc_source/replication.md

 {}
 ```

+You can't resume replication after it's been paused for more than 12 hours\.
+You must stop replication, delete the follower index, and restart replication of the leader\.

 ## Stop replication<a name="replication-stop"></a>

-When you stop replication completely, the follower index un\-follows the leader and becomes a standard index\.
+When you stop replication completely, the follower index unfollows the leader and becomes a standard index\.
 You can't restart replication after you stop it\.

 Stop replication from the follower domain\.
 Make sure to include an empty request body: